12 Day Tunisia Adventure

 Included: Breakfast, lunch

 The edge of the desert contains surprises.
-Tatooine – made famous by the Star Wars movies – is a fascinating town with hilltop caves and below ground dugouts built by the local Berber population.
+Tataouine – made famous by the Star Wars films – is a fascinating town with hilltop caves and below ground dugouts built by the local Berber population.
 We’ll have some tea in the quaint cave of some friends of ours, and then head up to a nearby Berber village wedged on top of some cliffs.
 You’ll be amazed – how does a place like this even come to exist?
-We’ll then relax back at the hotel and prepare ourselves… the great Sahara desert awaits!
+Then we will relax back at the hotel and prepare ourselves.
+The great Sahara desert awaits!

 Accommodation: Hotel Sangho Privilege (or similar)